 Every so often, CaRaVaN has also been lucky enough to host feature headlining artists, whether acts travelling through the city on a Monday or locals interested in a full set.
-These headlining sets have occurred at the Purple Room, the Rocker, Wee Johnny’s, the Knndy, and the Cube.
+These headlining sets have occurred at the Purple Room, the Rocker, Wee Johnny’s, the Knndy, X-Cues, and the Cube.

 (If you’d like to donate to or sponsor CaRaVaN, please contact the Purple Room!)